Last updated on April 16th, 2020

 - Not leaving Canada at the end of the authorized period.

 - Not reporting to a port of entry examination without delay.

 - Being a permanent resident and not complying with the residency requirement.

-Given all this, you might wonder how it is that more people aren’t declared inadmissible to Canada.
-The reason is that immigration officers have the discretionary power to decide whether or not to write what is known as an A44(1) inadmissibility report.
-In cases where Citizenship and Immigration Canada or the Canada Border Services Agency does not intend to formally remove someone from Canada, officers can advise an individual to simply return at a later date with additional information, or, in the case of individuals who are trying to enter Canada, simply ask them to voluntarily withdraw their attempt to enter Canada, and try again later.
+Immigration officers have the discretionary power to decide whether or not to write what is known as an A44(1) inadmissibility report.
+In cases where Immigration, Refugees and Citizenship Canada or the Canada Border Services Agency does not intend to formally remove someone from Canada, officers can advise an individual to simply return at a later date with additional information, or, in the case of individuals who are trying to enter Canada, simply ask them to voluntarily withdraw their attempt to enter Canada, and try again later.